Do you love chocolate? Your children too? Chocolate is delicious to eat but it makes us despair when it gets dirty our carpet. Yes, because

 Why review Vacuum Cleaners, Pat?

-Naturally, as this blog has grown I have enjoyed adding more depth to this blog with floor cleaning tips and reviews of mops, carpet washers and even carpet sweepers.
+Naturally, as this blog has grown I have enjoyed adding more depth to this blog with floor cleaning tips and reviews of mops, carpet washers, carpet sweepers and irons.